 - Buy your snacks at the supermarket too

-It is likely that you will be on your feet for most of the day and burning quickly through your breakfast and lunches so it’s always handy to have sometime in your bag.
-It’s cheaper than on street kiosks and specialty stores.
-Plus, you can bring some home to all your family and friends!
+It is likely that you will be on your feet for most of the day and burning quickly through your breakfast and lunches so it’s always handy to have something in your bag.
+It’s cheaper than buying something from street kiosks and specialty stores.
+Plus, you can bring some home for all your family and friends!

 - Stay somewhere that has a kitchen

 Related to the point above, you can think about preparing more of your own meals if you have access to a kitchen where you can prepare hot meals and utilise a fridge to store food.
 This also increases what you can eat!
 Porridge, sandwiches, pasta dishes etc. At a minimum, I usually want to have a fridge to use.
 These accommodation choices can be a hostel, hotel, B&Bs or Airbnb.
 Accommodation options can be booked through Bookings.com.

 - Make the most of free walking tours

 I love having a look at the available free walking tours in the cities that I will be visiting.
 I have found these very informative and great to get your bearings in a new city and you tip an amount that you want.
 Some of these tours are themed and will take you perhaps to suburbs or districts of a city that you would not have otherwise gone to- more things to see!.
 These are typically long so bring a good pair of walking shoes, water and snacks.

 Transport to and from the airport is usually costly so I always try to find shared options if possible.
 In some cities, there will be public trains or buses whilst in others, these might not be available or they will not take you to where you are staying.
 There are usually private bus companies that you can book where you share with other travellers and the prices are alot cheaper than taking a taxi or uber.
 I have used these before and have found them to be reliable and safe.
 This does require some homework when trip planning!
 A good place to start is by looking on Viator.